RSCJacksonLab/local-ancestral-sequence-embeddings/README.md

 This repository contains the script used for training a transformer for LASE.
 It contains raw script for training the language model, training scikit learn regressors on saved representations and evaluating the ruggedness of landscapes resulting from these representations.

 ## Python environment
-All scripts were run using Python 3.8.17 and packages listed in requirements.txt.
+All scripts (with exception of LoRA fine-tuning) were run using Python 3.8.17 and packages listed in requirements.txt.

+Code for LoRA fine-tuning of ESM was run using Python 3.11.4 and packages listed in lora_requirements.txt.

 ## File overview